 How to water your fiddle-leaf fig correctly

-No surprise, but watering your fiddle-leaf fig can be tricky, too.
+No surprise, but watering your fiddle-leaf fig is an exceedingly important part of its care.
 If you overwater your plant, you’re in trouble—it’s super susceptible to root rot.
 Under-watering it, on the other hand, can cause it to become dry and result in damaged leaves.
 Because it likes its soil to be moderately moist, your best bet is thoroughly watering it when the top two inches of soil is dry.
 You can stick your finger into the soil to check.
-Generally, that means watering it once a week.

 The right temperature for your fiddle-leaf fig